Quick Answer

 The Craft Behind the Sheets

-Now you know how linen sheets are made - from flax fields in Belgium to your bedroom in Brantford.
-The retting, scutching, and hackling process is genuinely fascinating, and it explains why linen is a premium investment.
+Now you know how linen sheets are made, from flax fields in Belgium to your bedroom in Brantford.
+The combination of natural retting, premium European flax, and precision mechanical processing creates one of the most durable and sustainable fabrics available.

 Want to feel the difference in person?
 Visit us at Mattress Miracle, 441 1/2 West Street, Brantford.
-Dorothy and Talia can show you our complete bedding collection - including our new European linen - and answer any questions about materials, care, and finding the perfect sheets for your needs.
+Dorothy and Talia can show you our complete bedding collection, including our European linen, and answer any questions about materials, care, and finding the perfect sheets for your needs.

 Phone: (519) 770-0001